 Conclusion

-Libel cases via social media are still fairly new, it will take time to see if determining cases like these will become more standard.
-Because social media is not filtered like ‘reliable’ news sources, and users tend to rant grievances on the internet, it is very likely that untrue statements run rampid.
-However, other qualifications must be met to deem statements defamatory– the comments must reach followers and ultimately hurt a person/business monetarily or socially.
-Bottom line, most people do not need to worry about making a defamatory statement via social media; we do have the right to free speech.
+Because social media is not filtered like ‘reliable’ news sources, and users tend to rant grievances on the internet, it is very likely that untrue statements run rampant.
+However, other qualifications must be met to deem statements defamatory–the comments must reach followers and ultimately hurt a person or business monetarily or socially.
+The bottom line is that most people do not need to worry about making a defamatory statement via social media; we do have the right to free speech.
 But when it maliciously reaches enough people to hinder a person’s life or business, libel laws could apply.

 0 Comments